ashokfernandez/PyExchangeRates/README.md

 ## Author
 [Ashok Fernandez](https://github.com/ashokfernandez/)

+#### With Thanks To
+[Will Webberley](https://github.com/flyingsparx) for adding Python 3 support and fixing bug with scalar multiplication and division.

 ## Description:
 Downloads the latest exchange rates from http://openexchangerates.org/ and saves them to a file.
 If the file can be found the module will load the rates from the file if the file is less than one day old.
 Otherwise the file is updated